cjohansen/replicant-docs/content/hiccup.md

 Keys are usually not required, but you may want to use them on elements with transitions, animations or state (e.g. `input`, `select`, etc).
 See the [detailed guide on keys](/keys/).

+### Form elements

+If you set the `:value` attribute of an `input` field, you are in control of its value.
+To have the field display the user's input, you must register an event handler to listen to input and re-render with the provided input.
+React used to call this a "controlled component".
+If only want to set the initial value of a form field, but not control the value after rendering, you can set the default value instead.
+Use any of the following attributes to set the initial value of an uncontrolled input:

+- `:default-value` (for `:value`)
+- `:default-checked` (for `:checked`)
+- `:default-selected` (for `:selected`)